Moduli of weighted stable marked cubic surfaces: Compactifications of the moduli space of marked del Pezzo surfaces

-We recall Naruki's explicit construction of $\oY(E_6)$ \cite{narukiCrossRatioVariety1982}.
+In order to more precisely describe the $A_1$ divisors on $\oY(E_7)$, we recall Naruki's explicit construction of $\oY(E_6)$ as a sequence of blowups and blowdowns of a toric variety \cite{narukiCrossRatioVariety1982}.

 Let $Z(D_4)$ be the complement in $(\bC^*)^4 \cong \Hom(\Lambda(D_4),\bC^*)$ of the hypertori $\{e^{\alpha}=1\}$ defined by the positive roots $\alpha$ of the $D_4$ root system.
 The $k$-dimensional strata of this arrangement of hypertori (i.e., the connected components of the intersections of the hypertori) are in bijection with root subsystems of $D_4$ obtained by deleting $k+1$ vertices from the extended Dynkin diagram for $D_4$ (see, for instance \cite[Theorem 7.17]{alexeevADESurfacesTheir2020}).
 Let $\oZ(D_4)$ be the minimal wonderful compactification of $Z(D_4)$, obtained as follows.
 First let $X(\Sigma)$ be the complete toric variety associated to the Coxeter fan $\Sigma$ whose cones are the $D_4$ Weyl chambers.
 Then $\oZ(D_4)$ is the blowup of $X(\Sigma)$ at the identity $e \in (\bC^*)^4$ (corresponding to the whole $D_4$ root system), the closures of the 12 curves in $(\bC^*)^4$ corresponding to $A_3$ root subsystems, and the closures of the 16 surfaces in $(\bC^*)^4$ corresponding to $A_2$ root subsystems.
-The divisors over the $A_3$ curves are isomorphic to $\oM_{0,4} \times \oM_{0,5}$, and $\oY(E_6)$ is obtained from $\oZ(D_4)$ by contracting each such divisor via the map $\oM_{0,4} \times \oM_{0,5} \to \oM_{0,5}$.
+The divisors over the $A_3$ curves are isomorphic to $\oM_{0,4} \times \oM_{0,5}$, and $\oY(E_6)$ is obtained from $\oZ(D_4)$ by contracting each such divisor via the projection $\oM_{0,4} \times \oM_{0,5} \to \oM_{0,5}$.

-Note that the strict transform of the exceptional divisor over the identity $e \in (\bC^*)^4$ looks like the blowup of $\bP^3$ at 12 points corresponding to $A_3$ root subsystems of $D_4$, and 16 lines corresponding to $A_2$ root subsystems of $D_4$.
+Note that the strict transform of the exceptional divisor over the identity $e \in (\bC^*)^4$ is isomorphic to the blowup of $\bP^3$ at 12 points corresponding to $A_3$ root subsystems of $D_4$, and 16 lines corresponding to $A_2$ root subsystems of $D_4$.
 This is the minimal wonderful compactification $\oX(D_4)$ of the complement $X(D_4)$ of the hyperplanes in $\bP^3$ defined by the positive roots of $D_4$.
+This is mapped isomorphically to a divisor in $\oY(E_6)$ parameterizing marked cubic surfaces such that three specified lines (determined by the choice of $D_4$ subsystem) meet in an Eckardt point.
+The $W(E_6)$-orbit of this divisor in $\oY(E_6)$ consists of 45 irreducible components, each isomorphic to $\oX(D_4)$, making up the Eckardt locus of $\oY(E_6)$.
+We refer to \cite{narukiCrossRatioVariety1982} for more details.
+(These divisors are called tritangent divisors in \cite{narukiCrossRatioVariety1982}.)